Steve Bishop Award 2022

-Sponsored by KTN, this scholarship is aimed at those in the early stages of their animal science career (postgraduate student or within three years of graduating with a PhD, or those working in commerce or industry with an equivalent level of experience without necessarily having a PhD).
+This scholarship is aimed at those in the early part of their career as an animal scientist (postgraduate student or within three years of graduating with a PhD, or those working in commerce or industry with an equivalent level of experience without necessarily having a PhD).

 EQUALITY, DIVERSITY & INCLUSION

-BSAS and KTN are committed to encouraging a supportive and inclusive culture across our organisations, promoting diversity and inclusion, and eliminating discrimination in all that we do.
+BSAS and Innovate UK KTN are committed to encouraging a supportive and inclusive culture across our organisations, promoting diversity and inclusion, and eliminating discrimination in all that we do.

 All applications will be equally judged using set marking criteria, applicant names and locations are not supplied to the selection panel.

 A world-renowned scientist, Professor Bishop made an outstanding contribution to the understanding of the impact of genetics on infectious diseases in farm animals.
 After he obtained a degree in agricultural science from the Lincoln College at the University of Canterbury, New Zealand, in 1981, he studied for a PhD in genetics at the University of Edinburgh.
 After periods working at the Technical University of Munich and for the Livestock Improvement Corporation of the New Zealand Dairy Board, he took up a position at the Roslin Institute in 1988, where he built up a major research group with an international reputation.
 His primary research interests revolved around the genetic control of resistance to infectious disease in livestock, studying impacts from the gene to the population.
 Steve’s work had a major influence worldwide on how animal scientists and farmers approach breeding for nematode and infective disease resistance.
 Steve was a member of BSAS from 1993 to 2015.